26 Best language courses online to become multilingual

 Pricing: Free plan | Premium from $€5.83/month | Premium Plus from $€6.66/month

-Babbel is an immersion program from Germany that offers 13 languages with dialogue-based teaching.
-They say they “turn language learning into language using”.
-Two language course styles are available, depending on the language you choose.
+Babbel is a German-based immersion program offering 13 languages with a focus on dialogue-based teaching.
+Their approach emphasizes “turning language learning into language using,” with two course styles available, depending on the language.

 Languages: 15+ | Review: ★★★★☆